apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

 ![Open Account API Test Isolation](../../screenshots/http-http/open-account-api-test-isolation.png)

 ## Test Cases Creation
 It is recommended that you have a look at [Quick Start](/docs/en/quick-start) if ATB is new to you.

+Check section [Sample Test Cases](#sample-test-cases) if you are eager to see what the test cases look like.

 ### Positive Test
 Create a test case `Positive` under a folder for Open Account API test cases.
 Create an HTTP test step `Invoke the API and Assert Response` in the test case.
 This test step invokes the Open Account API and asserts that the API returns status code 200.